Local explosions and extinction in continuous-state branching processes with logistic competition: Abstract

 \section{Abstract}

-We study by duality methods the extinction and explosion times of continuous-state branching processes with logistic competition (LCSBPs) and identify the local time at $\infty$ of the process when it is instantaneously reflected at $\infty$.
+We study by duality methods the extinction and explosion times of continuous-state branching processes with logistic competition (LCSBPs) and identify the local time at $\infty$ of the process when its boundary $\infty$ is regular reflecting.
 The main idea is to introduce a certain ``bidual" process $V$ of the LCSBP $Z$.
 The latter is the Siegmund dual process of the process $U$, that was introduced in \cite{MR3940763} as the Laplace dual of $Z$.
 By using both dualities, we shall relate local explosions and the extinction of $Z$ to local extinctions and the explosion of the process $V$.
 The process $V$ being a one-dimensional diffusion on $[0,\infty]$, many results on diffusions can be used and transfered to $Z$.
-A concise study of Siegmund duality for regular one-dimensional diffusions is also provided.
+A concise study of Siegmund duality for one-dimensional diffusions and their boundaries is also provided.